jpc-hpe/my_nvim_config/NOTES.md

 ## Menus

 NeoVim running without GUI supports the "PopUp" menu on right mouse button click.
 I intended to use it, but then I discovered that submenus are not supported in this case.
-Therefore I abandoned this path and am using keymaps (with which-keys configured to show descriptions for common prefixes)
+Therefore, I abandoned this path and am using keymaps (with which-keys configured to show descriptions for common prefixes)

 ## Useful keys to remember